-Category Subcategory Teachers' Educators' 3 , 3 , perspective perspective Tasks of both professional groups Teacher tasks Transmission of knowledge, helping students with their homework, "evaluation and marking are predominant".
-Educator tasks Guidance of students on meaningful free time and afternoon activities, support and education of students.
-Promotion of social and emotional competences of students.
-Holistic promotion of students, inter alia promotion of social behaviour; teaching values, norms, and rules.
-Implementation of Exchange multiprofessional collaboration No collaboration is reported by some interviewees.
-The predominant form of collaboration is written and oral exchange.
-Close forms of collaboration Joint division of tasks reported in part of compulsory all-day schools.
+Category Subcategory Teachers' perspective Educators' perspective Tasks of both Teacher tasks professional groups Transmission of knowledge, helping students with their homework, "evaluation and marking are predominant".
+Educator tasks Guidance of students on meaningful free time and after activities, support and education of students.
+Promotion of social and emotional competences students. promotion of social behaviour; teaching values, norms, and rules.
+Implementation of multiprofessional Exchange collaboration No collaboration is report rted by some interviewees.
+The predominant form c exchange. of collaboration is written and oral Close forms of collaboration Joint division of tasks reported in part of compulsory all-day schools.
 Co-constructive forms of work are not reported.